All Episodes

 You have less than one attack per day taking place.

-So you've got very peaceful parts of Iraq, and you've got some places like the Baghdad area uh that are very hot right now with respect to combat.
+So you've got very peaceful parts of Iraq, and you've got some places like the Baghdad area that are very hot right now with respect to combat.

-My recommendation to the President uh is to uh make sure that of those hundred and fourteen Iraqi battalions that we've trained and equipped, uh we've got thirty-three of them that are in areas where nothing's taking place, and my recommendation is to saddle those troops up.
+My recommendation to the President is to make sure that of those 114 Iraqi battalions that we've trained and equipped, we've got 33 of them that are in areas where nothing's taken place.

-Uh they all uh they've all been trained and they're being paid by the American taxpayers, and it will help them.
+They've all been trained and they're being paid by the American taxpayers.

 It will develop them into a mature military force to rotate them into combat.

-Duncan Hunter, Congressman Hunter with us.
+Duncan Hunter, Congressman Hunter, with us.

-Now, uh uh Duncan, th that sounds logical to me.
+Now, Duncan, that sounds logical to me.

-Uh probably sounds logical to a lot of people.
+Probably sounds logical to a lot of people.

-Uh if it isn't happening, why isn't it happening?
+If it isn't happening, why isn't it happening?

-You you assign them areas of operation.
+You assign them areas of operation.

 They'd rather have American forces in there.

-And And I would not describe this operation as a failure.
+And I would not describe this operation as a failure.

 I think it's a long, tough, difficult operation.